robovm/robovm-robopods/google-play-games/ios/README.md

 ### Gradle

 Make the following changes to your `build.gradle` file.
-Note that I had to use the 2.2.1-SNAPSHOT for robopods. the 2.2.0 version did not work for me.
+Note that I had to use the 2.2.1-SNAPSHOT for robopods.
+The 2.2.0 version did not work for me.

 ```
 allprojects {